rylanshearn/AnglimModifiedProjectTemplate/README.md

-# AnglimModifiedProjectTemplate (v 0.5)
+# Ry-Project-Template

+This is a modification of AnglimModifiedProjectTemplate (v 0.5), and the following information is from this repository.
 ProjectTemplate is an R Package which facilitates data analysis with R. It makes it easy to start a new data analysis project.
 In short, **ProjectTemplate is awesome and worth learning**.

 I have modified the default ProjectTemplate folder structure to align more with my workflow.
 However, I think these tweaks should be useful for others.